mlindgren/blog-archive/source/_posts/2015-09-07-observations-from-three-years-in-america.markdown

 are always more important than personal perception, and the data here are very clear.
 Other developed countries have
-[similar or better outcomes](http://theincidentaleconomist.com/wordpress/how-do-we-rate-the-quality-of-the-us-health-care-system-introduction/) and are able to do
+[similar or better outcomes](http://theincidentaleconomist.com/wordpress/how-do-we-rate-the-quality-of-the-us-health-care-system-introduction/) and are able to achieve those outcomes
 [for less money](http://theincidentaleconomist.com/wordpress/what-makes-the-us-health-care-system-so-expensive-introduction/).
 Still, my experience with the American system has been very good so far.